What is Phygital? Here are 4 Spot-On Industry Examples for 2023

 automotive industry goes phygital

-Phygital in the retail industry
+Phygital examples in retail

 As mentioned earlier, the biggest players in the retail industry have taken hold of live video shopping for peak season and beyond.

-In most cases, you can interact with a live host and ask questions, you get to see specific products in action, and feel the buzz of shopping digitally.
+In most cases, you can interact with a live host and ask questions, see specific products in action and feel the buzz of shopping digitally.
+In this case, the complete physical experience is digitally transmitted to you.

 Consumers seem to be loving this type of phygital experience.
-For example, fashion retailer, Aldo reported a 308% engagement rate after a live stream shopping event in 2021.

 Phygital in the real-estate industry